top of page

 Flood

-Flooding is the temporary overflow of water onto land that is normally dry.
-Severe flooding typically occurs when intense rain falls over a short period of time, prolonged rain falls over several days, or debris causes a river to overflow into the surrounding area - in each case, water accumulates faster than soils can absorb it or rivers can carry it away.
-Flooding can also result from the failure of a water control structure, such as a levee or dam.
-Being flood-ready can protect property and save lives.
+Severe flooding typically occurs when intense rain falls over a short period of time or rainfall is prolonged (over several days) - in each case, water accumulates faster than soils can absorb it or rivers can carry it away.

 Failing to evacuate flooded areas, entering flood waters, or remaining after a flood has passed can result in injury or death